Skip to main content

 Shop now

-Taking too much caffeine could lead to anxiety, jitters, an increased heart rate, gastrointestinal distress and disrupted sleep, and these effects are likely to be more prominent in those with a higher caffeine sensitivity.
-Because of this, it's best to stick to the recommended dosage.
+These effects will likely be more prominent in those with a high caffeine sensitivity, so it's always best to stick to the recommended dosage.

-Hobson adds: "If you regularly drink caffeinated drinks then you can build up a tolerance, reducing its effectiveness as a performance-enhancing aid.
+Hobson adds, "If you regularly drink caffeinated drinks, you can build up a tolerance, reducing their effectiveness as a performance-enhancing aid.
 Anyone who uses caffeine frequently may need to take short breaks to maintain its efficacy."

 "Pregnant or breastfeeding women should also limit their caffeine intake to below 200 to 300 mg daily during these periods," adds Hobson.

-Ultimately, caffeine is scientifically backed to help support exercise performance, but do consider the potential side effects.
-It can often be a case of trial and error until you find the best caffeine supplement and dose for you.
+Ultimately, caffeine is scientifically backed to help support exercise performance, but the potential side effects should be considered.
+When taking it as part of your workout, the goal is to enhance brain function and cognitive performance to help you get the most from it.
+It's important to listen to your body - it can often be a case of trial and error until you find the best caffeine supplement and dose for you.

 Like this article?
 Share it!